The Paper Kites: 2011–2012: Woodland and Young North

-2012: Young North

 In April 2012, the band had over 30 unrecorded demos and were ready to start recording a full-length record.
 However, they decided to hold off making a full-length album and release a second EP instead, feeling that more touring and building on their sound would be beneficial before releasing their debut record.
 They decided to work with engineer and producer Wayne Connolly, and recorded the five-track EP through June 2012.
 It was the band's first time working with a producer.
 Bentley recalled, "Working with Wayne (Connolly) was very different to how we imagined working with a producer would be.
 He was very patient while at the same time pushed the best performance out of us.
 He really got inside the songs and knew how to push our sonic ideas".
 The title of the EP, Young North, came from the titles of two songs that did not make the cut.

 The first single, "A Maker of My Time", was released in July and was quickly picked up by Australian alternative station Triple J. The band also collaborated with Sydney director Jefferton James on the video, capturing a one-take improvised performance from Tendai Dzwairo, just east of the town of Mildura.

-With the release of the EP in August 2012, The Paper Kites embarked on a 13-date Young North tour of Australia in October.
+Young North was released in August 2012.
+The Paper Kites embarked on a 13-date Young North tour of Australia in October.
 They found that along with progressing their sound and live performance they were attracting bigger crowds and selling out larger rooms.

 Following the tour, the band did a small run of shows opening for UK band Bombay Bicycle Club in January 2013.